-The Most Beautiful Floral Mosaics from Around the World
+The Most Beautiful Floral Mosaic Art from Around the World

 Short Mosaic History

-Roman history made great use of the art of mosaics.
+Roman history made great use of the mosaic art.
 Africa and Syria, two of the richest pillars of the Roman Empire, were home to mosaics that later on, when discovered, have taught archaeologists and historians a lot about ancient cultures.
 Mythological scenes were the favorite subjects for these works of art, depicting scenes from daily life, as well as Gods and triumphant battles.

 They were used in Italy, in a lot of Catholic basilicas (some of which are listed below).
 Depicting biblical scenes and portraits of saints and other religious figures.
 Often times, these images were surrounded by floral motifs with amazing details and beautiful patterns.
 Later on, in the 7th and 8th century, they were adopted in Islamic architecture, were they were mostly turned into floral and geometrical patterns with rich and vivid colors.